AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 🎯 The aim of this project is to extract insights from YouTube car reviews.

-❓ Ratings between 4 and 5 include all compliments and reviews without complaints or not?

-❓

 The repository contains all related files in my portfolio.